ont-app/igraph-jena/README.md

 - `:jena/BnodeString` represents a bnode round-trippable under Jena
 - `:jena/BnodeKwi` represents a KWI for a bnode round-trippable under Jena.
 It is derived from `:rdf-app/BnodeKwi`
 - `:jena/URI` is a URI represented as a Jena `ResourceImpl`
+- `:jena/Bnode` is a round-trippable bnode represented as a Jena `ResourceImpl`

 Each of these resource types have the usual methods defined.
 See the [ont-app/vocabulary documentation](https://github.com/ont-app/vocabulary#resource-types) for details.